-As Baytex evaluates acquiring or divesting assets the emission intensity of the assets and the transactions impact on the company's emissions profile are considered.
-Analysis is also conducted by the management team around the financial impacts of future emissions intensity reduction initiatives emission intensity with acquired properties.
+When Baytex evaluates acquiring or divesting of assets, we consider the emissions intensity of the assets and the transaction's potential impact on the company's emissions profile.
+Our management team also considers the financial impacts that acquired properties may have in terms of future emissions intensity reduction initiatives and compliance costs.